bluebanquise/bluebanquise/resources/documentation/configure_bluebanquise.rst

 ===============================

 At this point, you should have an operating system with Ansible installed on it, and basic OS repositories.
-You also have installed BlueBanquise package.
+You also have installed BlueBanquise package and its dependencies, and your main NIC (Network Interface Controller) is configured and activated (up).

 Enable BlueBanquise and ssh
 ===========================